-Table 21: Australia G-NAF Output
+Table 22: Australia G-NAF Output

-Response Element Descrip otion
+Response Element Descript tion

 AUS.GNAF_ADDRESS_CLASS The Address_Class is constructed using a combination of elements from the G-NAF Data Dictionary source tables.
 The components of the Address_Class field are:

 Α Alias address record

-P Principal address record
+Р Principal address record

 PP Principal primary address record

 PS Principal secondary address record

 AP Alias primary address record

 AS Alias secondary address record

-AUS.GNAF_CONFIDENCE A number indicating how many G-NAF datase is found in.
-A higher confidence level means address was found in more data contributor of the following:
+AUS.GNAF_CONFIDENCE A number indicating how many G-NAF datasets the add is found in.
+A higher confidence level means that the s address was found in more data contributor sources. of the following:

-<numbe< td="">The number of datasets the address was found in, minus 1.
-For example, a value of 0 indicates that the address was found in one contributor's dataset, a value of 1 indicates that the address was found in two contributors' datasets, a value of 2 indicates that the address was found in three contributors' datasets, and so forth.</numbe<> The number of datasets the address was found in, minus 1.
+<number></number> • The number of datasets the address was found in, minus 1.
 For example, a value of 0 indicates that the address was found in one contributor's dataset, a value of 1 indicates that the address was found in two contributors' datasets, a value of 2 indicates that the address was found in three contributors' datasets, and so forth.

 -1 The address could not be found in any G-NAF dataset.

-AUS.GNAF_EIGHT_DECIMAL_PLACE_LATITUDE The parcel latitude, precise to eight digits after the decimal.
-This is the latitude that the candidate matched to in the G-NAF database.
-These are the original coordinates directly from the G-NAF data prior to truncation or rounding.
+AUS.GNAF_EIGHT_DECIMAL_PLACE_LATITUDE The parcel latitude, precise to eight digits after the decima This is the latitude that the candidate matched to in the G-NAF database.
+These are the original coordinates direct from the G-NAF data prior to truncation or rounding.
 This field is only returned if you.

-AUS.GNAF_EIGHT_DECIMAL_PLACE_LONGITUDE The parcel longitude, precise to eight digits after the decimal.
-This is the longitude that the candidate matched to in the G-NAF database.
-These are the original coordinates directly from the G-NAF data prior to truncation or rounding.
+AUS.GNAF_EIGHT_DECIMAL_PLACE_LONGITUDE This is the G-NAF da I longitude, precise to eight digits after the decimal. e longitude that the candidate matched to in the tabase.
+These are the original coordinates directly G-NAF data prior to truncation or rounding.

 This field is only returned if you.

 Response Element Description AUS.GNAF_GEOCODE_LEVEL A number indicating the level of geocode for the address.
 Every principal address within the G-NAF database has at least a locality level geocode.
 They may also have a street level geocode and a point level geocode.
-One of the following: No geocode.
-Parcel level geocode only (no locality or street level geocode).
+One of the following: 0 No geocode.
+1 Parcel level geocode only (no locality or street level geocode).
 2 Street level geocode only (no locality or parcel level geocode).
 3 Street and parcel level geocodes (no locality geocode).
 4 Locality level geocode only (no street or parcel level geocode).
 5 Locality and parcel level geocodes (no street level geocode).
 6 Locality and street level geocodes (no parcel level geocodes).
 7 Locality, street and parcel level geocodes.
 AUS_GNAF_PARCEL_ID The Parcel ID field is the generic parcel id field provided by custodial data, and represents a Lot on Plan description that is useful for government agencies.
 The exact format varies.
 G-NAF source data has over 7 million records with a Parcel_ID.
 The Australia geocoder supplements this to populate over 12,730,000 G-NAF records with a Parcel_ID field.
 AUS.GNAF_PID The G-NAF Persistent Identifier (G-NAF PID) is a 14-character alphanumeric string that uniquely identifies each G-NAF address.
 The PID is constructed from a combination of the major address fields of the G-NAF database.
-An example of a G-NAF PID is: GAVIC421397369 OAVIO421381308
+An example of a G-NAF PID is: GAACT718519668